 Methotrexate.
 Methotrexate is one of the most commonly used corticosteroid-sparing therapies for sarcoidosis, due to its effectiveness, low cost and, at the dosages used to treat sarcoidosis, relatively low risk of side effects compared to other cytotoxic agents.
 The drug can be given orally or subcutaneously.
 Due to the potential for hepatic and hematologic toxicity, regular monitoring is required.
 Since the drug is cleared by the kidneys, one should also monitor renal function.
-Dosage adjustment may be needed or an alternative corticosteroid-sparing drug may be considered in those with renal insufficiency, e.g. serum creatinine > 1.5 (gfr < 50 ml/min).
+Dosage adjustment may be needed or an alternative corticosteroid-sparing drug may be considered in those with renal insufficiency, e.g. GFR < 50 ml/min).
 It is recommended that patients have a CBC and hepatic and renal function every 1-3 months.
 Folic acid supplementation may be prescribed to reduce toxicity.

 Azathioprine.
 What little research has been done on the subject shows that azathioprine (Imuran®) is roughly as effective as methotrexate in treating sarcoidosis.
-It is considered when there is a contraindication to methothrexate, such as renal or hepatic function impairment.
-The side effects of azathioprine include dyspepsia, oral ulcers, myalgia, malaise, jaundice and blurred vision.
+It is often considered when there is a contraindication to methothrexate, such as renal or hepatic function impairment.
+The most common side effects of azathioprine include diarrhea, abdominal cramping, hair loss, liver enzyme elevation, and bone marrow suppression..
 Compared to methotrexate, there is also evidence of a higher frequency of opportunistic infections and possibly malignancy with azathioprine use.

 Some clinicians measure thiopurine S-methyltransferase (TPMT) levels prior to the first dose to determine if patients have TPMT deficiency and therefore are at increased risk for toxicity.
 Others measure the CBC 2-4 weeks after the first dosage.
-It is recommended that patients taking azathio-prine have a CBC and hepatic and renal function tests at least every 1-3 three months.
+It is recommended that patients taking azathioprine have a CBC and hepatic function tests at least every 1-3 three months.

 Mycophenolate mofetil.
 First developed to prevent organ transplant rejection, mycophenolate mofetil (CellCept®) is prescribed for a number of autoimmune and inflammatory diseases, including rheumatoid arthritis and lupus nephritis.
-Anecdotal reports have shown it to be effective in treating sarcoidosis.
+Anecdotal reports have suggested it may be effective in treating sarcoidosis.
 The principal adverse reactions associated with the administration of mycophenolate mofetil include diarrhea, leukopenia, sepsis and vomiting.
 Compared to azathioprine, there is also evidence of a higher frequency of opportunistic infections and malignancy.
 It is recommended that patients taking mycophenolate have a CBC and hepatic and renal function tests at least every 3 months.

 Leflunomide.
-Leflunomide (Arava®) is a cytotoxic drug that has been used as a single agent or in combination with methotrexate for the treatment of rheumatoid arthritis.
-In sarcoidosis, the most common indications for therapy are ocular and lung disease.
-Although experience is limited, it should be considered as an alternative for patients who cannot tolerate methotrexate.
-It is recommended for the first three months of therapy patients have monthly CBCs.
-For patients who experience severe toxicity from leflunomide, cholestyramine therapy may be useful.
+Leflunomide (Arava®) is a cytotoxic drug that has been used as a single agent or in combination with methotrexate for the treatment of rheumatoid arthritis..
+Although experience is limited, it should be considered as an alternative for patients who cannot tolerate or fail to respond to other agents such as methotrexate.
+It is recommended for the first six months of therapy patients have monthly CBCs.
+The most common side-effects of leflunomide include liver enzyme elevation, diarrhea, abdominal cramping, and peripheral neuropathy.
+For patients who experience severe toxicity from leflunomide, cholestyramine therapy may be useful to eliminate its enterohepatic recirculation.

 Cyclophosphamide.
-Due to its toxicity, cyclophosphamide (Cytoxan ®, Endoxan®) is usually reserved for severe disease not controlled by methotrexate or azathioprine.
-Case studies suggest that cyclophosphamide is effective for some people and is perhaps particularly useful in severe disabling neurosarcoidosis that has not responded to other therapies, including intravenous corticosteroids and anti-TNF therapy.
+Due to its toxicity, cyclophosphamide (Cytoxan ®, Endoxan®) is usually reserved for severe disease not controlled by immunomodulators such as methotrexate, and when TNF antagonists are not effective or contra-indicated..
+Case studies suggest that cyclophosphamide is effective for some people and is perhaps particularly useful in severe disabling neurosarcoidosis that has not responded to other therapies, including intravenous corticosteroids..

 Its side effects can include nausea, vomiting, anorexia, alopecia, acne, leukopenia, oral ulcers, skin hyperpigmentation and fatigue.
 Less common but more severe side effects include hemorrhagic cystitis and an increased risk for cancer.
 Overall, less toxicity has been reported with intermittent intravenous administration compared to daily oral use of cyclophosphamide.
 As with other immunosuppressants, monitoring should include CBC and hepatic and renal function tests every 1-3 months.
 Due to the risk of bladder cancer, urinalysis is needed every month.